 - Custom relational databases (vs. simple CMS or static content): Bubble allows you to create a totally customized database structure and have users on your application interact with that database in any way you want.
 For example, users can change things in the database themselves, as opposed to you having to do it for them in the administrator section.

 - Integrating with external databases: Bubble editor provides a tool, the SQL Database Connector, that allows developers to connect applications to external and internal databases and run SQL queries from within Bubble.

 - User sign-ins using OAuth: Bubble allows you to use some external services to authenticate users using their credentials from another service, such as Facebook or Google.
 It also allows for single sign-on from something like your own internal enterprise login.
 This is all done through plugins.

 - Ability to add custom code: The Bubble platform allows you to extend your app’s capabilities with traditional lines of code.
 If you come across a limitation, such as doing an AI algorithm, developers can run custom code to extend the app.

-- Max scale (100k+ daily users): While there are no known Bubble applications that currently support millions of daily users, it can absolutely handle hundreds of thousands of daily active users and run just fine.
+- Max scale (100k+ daily users): While there are no known Bubble apps that currently support millions of daily users, it can absolutely handle hundreds of thousands of daily active users and run just fine.
 If you expect to eventually service millions of daily active users, Bubble is still a good option to launch your app quickly and plan a transition to a traditionally coded tech stack where you can optimize and configure every aspect of your app to perform at this scale.